dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 a lock to guarantee that other threads never observe the object in a partly updated state.

-It is up to library designers to document when synchronization is not performed internally, and when synchronization protocols must be used by clients.
+It is up to module designers to document when synchronization is not performed internally, and when synchronization protocols must be used by clients.
 The implications for the Dylan library, and some other low-level libraries, are discussed in `Thread safety in client